vladhutsal/ProposalTelegram_bot/docs/roadmap.md

-DB:
-delete existed engineers
-edit existed engineers

-More than one user per session
+- More than one user per session (need to be tested)

+- Settings button:
+    - Delete existed engineers
+    - Edit existed engineers
+    - Generate test PDF
+    - Add new engineer
+    - How to use the bot